Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Do failed proxy requests count toward my bandwidth usage?

 Yes, on per-GB plans, failed requests consume bandwidth just like successful ones.
 When a website returns a CAPTCHA page, block message, or error instead of your requested content, the data transferred still counts against your allocation.
-This is why success rate matters so much for cost efficiency.
+That's why success rate matters so much for cost efficiency.
 A provider with 95% success rate wastes roughly 5% of your bandwidth on failed responses.
 At 70% success rate, you waste 30%.
-Choose providers with high success rates and optimize your scraping logic to detect and abort failed responses quickly.
+Choose providers with high success rates and optimise your scraping logic to detect and abort failed responses quickly.

 How do I estimate my monthly proxy bandwidth needs?